 Next, the fat is packed into a smaller syringe, and through a series of injections, is relocated throughout the dorsum of the hand.
 The special cannula minimizes the risk of tissue damage to these areas of the hand.
 The fat is carefully distributed above the tendons on each hand in the amount of 4-10ccs, or up to a third of an ounce.
 For visualization purposes, this is less than a tablespoon.
 The doctor may choose to slightly overfill the area because some of the fat will be reabsorbed into the body.
 After the fat has been implanted in the designated areas, it will be gently massaged into place until the doctor has achieved satisfactory, natural contours.

-The procedure is done in about an hour in one of Dr. Rucker’s clinic rooms or in his in-office operatory suite in Eau Claire, WI.
+The procedure is done in about an hour in one of Dr. Ewings’s clinic rooms or in her in-office operatory suite in Eau Claire, WI.

 Other Hand Rejuvenation Techniques